-If you are a legal resident, living in one of these countries: China, India, Morocco, Pakistan, the Philippines, Senegal or Vietnam, you have the option to apply for your study permit through Student Direct Stream (SDS) program.
+If you are a legal resident, living in one of these countries: Antigua and Barbuda, Brazil, China, Colombia, Costa Rica, India, Morocco, Pakistan, Peru, Philippines, Saint Vincent and the Grenadines, Senegal, Trinidad and Tobago, or Vietnam, you have the option to apply for your study permit through Student Direct Stream (SDS) program.
 Please read about the requirements and instructions from the Government of Canada website if you are planning to apply through this program.

 Why do I need it?

 If you are planning on studying at NAIT in a designated learning program, or attending NAIT as an exchange or visiting student for more than 1 term, you need to apply for a study permit before you travel to Canada.
 You need a valid study permit before you start classes at NAIT.

 If your program of studies or course in Canada is shorter than 6 months, you are not required to apply for a study permit.
 However, it is important to apply for one if you would like to work on campus or extend your studies after the initial 6-month period.

 To maintain your immigration status as a student, you must actively pursue your studies by remaining enrolled in your program.
 In the event that you need to take an authorized leave from your studies, you will need to book an appointment with an International Student Advisor in the International Centre (Room W-101) to review your case.

 What program do I need to enrol in to be eligible for a study permit?

 In Alberta, international students are only allowed to study in Designated Learning Institutions (DLI) and programs.
 Although NAIT is a DLI, not all programs offered at NAIT are designated.
 In order to begin the process you must make sure you are enrolled in a Designated Learning Program.
 To begin that process please submit an Immigration inquiry to NAIT.ca/help.

 How do I apply for a study permit?

 To Renew your study permit you have the following resources available: